valeriangalliat/photography/about.md

 ## Contact

-If you want to use some of my pictures for your own work, **contact me**! 🧡
+Feel free to use any of the pictures here for your own noncommercial work, just add a link to this website. 🧡

+For high resolution versions and commercial work, **contact me**!

 <table>
   <tr>